Edgar Heap of Birds: Early life and education

 in Wichita, Kansas, where his father worked in the aeronautical industry.
 He attended East High School in Wichita and graduated in 1972.
-After graduation, Heap of Birds studied at Haskell Indian School in Lawrence, Kansas.
+After graduation, Heap of Birds studied at Haskell Indian Junior College in Lawrence, Kansas.

 In 1976 Heap of Birds earned his Bachelor of Fine Arts from University of Kansas in Lawrence, Kansas and in 1979 he received his Master of Fine Arts from Temple University's Tyler School of Art in Philadelphia, Pennsylvania.
-In between his undergraduate and graduate studies, Heap of Birds also took classes at the Royal College of Art in London, England from 1976-1977.
+In between his undergraduate and graduate studies, Heap of Birds also took classes at the Royal College of Art in London, England from 1976 to 1977.

 In 2008, Heap of Birds was awarded an Honorary Doctors of Fine Arts from the Massachusetts College of Art and Design in Boston, Massachusetts.

-In 2018, Heap of Birds was awarded an honorary doctorate of arts degree from the California Institute of the Arts at the Institute’s 2018 commencement ceremony on May 11.
+In 2018, Heap of Birds was awarded an honorary doctorate of arts degree from the California Institute of the Arts at the institute's 2018 commencement ceremony on May 11.